 Bonding everything but a poly.

 If you’re making a repair on anything but poly substrates, the kit you want is the Starter Kit, shown below.

-Note that the Starter and Basic Kits do resin plastics (toy, modeling, most household plastics) and acrylics.
-A link to purchase a basic kit is given below.
+Note: First, the Starter and Basic Kits do resin plastics (toy, modeling, most household plastics) and acrylics, along with 98% of all other materials (except poly plastics, glass and stainless steel).
+A link to purchase a basic kit is given below.Basic Kit Selections

 As always, if you have any questions, please call 877 565 7225.